 Create A Keyword List

 The first step is to create your keyword list.
-You may already have a keywords list if you have experience with general SEO related to your website or blog; if not we will be sure to cover some of the best methods for keywords research.
+You may already have a keywords list if you have experience with general SEO related to your website or blog; if not we will be sure to cover some of the best methods for keyword research.

 Building a keyword list is done by aggregating specific search terms and search queries from a variety of different sources.
 The first place to look is at YouTube’s autofill results.
 By beginning to type in a specific subject in the search bar you can see some of the top searched results begin to autocomplete.
 This is a good place to start, as it will give you a good idea of some of the most popular options, but don’t stop there.

-Next is to further our keyword research with some keyword aggregate systems.
+Next, is to further our keyword research with some keyword aggregate systems.
 These programs are browser extensions or add-ons that can help you in your search process.
-A program such as Keywords Everywhere can help better inform your decision for which keywords to choose.
+A program like Keywords Everywhere can help better inform your decision for which keywords to choose.
 Programs like this can show you the top results for specific search queries and which other search terms are commonly associated with them.